 Notes on other conditions

-- Food allergies: passengers don’t need to complete this form to request a special meal for their flight.
+- Food allergies: passengers don’t need to complete this form to request a dietary meal for their flight.
 Please note we can’t guarantee peanut-free meals.
-However, passengers with life-threatening food allergies that may require treatment during the flight, particularly those who may react to the presence of traces of food in the air, should complete this form.
+However if the passenger has a life threatening food allergy that may require treatment in-flight – particularly if they react to the presence of traces of food in the air – this form should be completed.

-- Asthma: Medication for asthma must be carried in carry-on luggage.
-Nebulizers typically require their own power source; spacer devices used with inhalers are an effective onboard alternative.
+- Asthma: medication for asthma must be carried in cabin baggage.
+As nebulisers require their own power source, spacer devices used with an inhaler are an effective onboard alternative.

-- Escorts: Medical escorts should ensure that they have all items needed to provide proper care for the patients; they are responsible for attending to all aspects of the patient’s needs.
-Due to food-handling regulations, cabin staff can’t assist with these needs.
+- Escorts: medical escorts should ensure that they have all appropriate items for the proper care of their patient, and are responsible for attending to all aspects of their patient’s needs.
+Due to food handling regulations, cabin staff can’t assist with these needs.

-- Inflight care: We do not provide nursing attendants; our cabin crew are only trained in first aid.
+- Inflight care: please note we don’t provide nursing attendants; our cabin crew are only trained in first aid.

-- Lung or heart disease: Cardiopulmonary disease that causes dyspnea on walking more than 100 meters on a flat surface or has required oxygen in hospital or at home (or in flight previously) may require supplementary oxygen.
+- Lung or heart disease: cardiopulmonary disease which causes dyspnoea on walking more than 100m on a flat surface, or has required oxygen in hospital or at home (or in flight previously) may require supplementary oxygen.
 The aircraft oxygen is for emergency use only.
-Patients with serious cardiopulmonary cases as well as those requiring continuous oxygen, a stretcher, or an incubator should enclose a recent detailed medical report with the medical certificate.
+Serious cardiopulmonary cases as well as those requesting continuous oxygen, a stretcher, or an incubator should enclose a recent detailed medical report with the medical certificate.
 (A copy of a specialist or hospital referral should be sufficient.)

-- Physical disabilities: If the passenger requires a wheelchair only as far as the aircraft door, there is no need to complete this form.
-Note: Civil Aviation Rules require that all passengers be able to use the aircraft seat with the seat back in the upright position.
+- Physical disabilities: if the passenger only requires a wheelchair as far as the aircraft door there is no need to complete this form.
+Note: Civil Aviation Rules require all passengers to be able to use the aircraft seat with the seatback in the upright position.

-- Terminal illnesses: Passengers in the advanced stages of terminal illness will usually require a medical or nursing escort.
+- Terminal illnesses: passengers in the advanced stages of terminal illness will normally require a medical or nursing escort.